inuyaksa/jquery.nicescroll/README.md

         boxzoom: false, // enable zoom for box content
         dblclickzoom: true, // (only when boxzoom=true) zoom activated when double click on box
         gesturezoom: true, // (only when boxzoom=true and with touch devices) zoom activated when pinch out/in on box
-        grabcursorenabled: true // (only when touchbehavior=true) display "grab" icon
+        grabcursorenabled: true, // (only when touchbehavior=true) display "grab" icon
         autohidemode: true, // how hide the scrollbar works, possible values: true, "cursor" (only cursor hidden), false (do not hide),
         background: "", // change css for rail background
         iframeautoresize: true, // autoresize iframe on load event